Legendstyler00/pvparena2.0/doc/goals/domination.md

 The game is simple :

 There are one or several flags that can be claimed by players.
-When players are in the range of a flag, a load bar appears and they will claim the flag after few seconds.
+When players are in the range of a flag, a load bar appears, and they will claim the flag after few seconds.
 Obviously, if a player on another team come also within the flag range, loading stops.

-When a flag is claimed, it take team color.
+When a flag is claimed, it takes team color.
 Player of other team can get it back by the same process.
 In this case, flag will be released in a first time (it takes white color) and only then it will take color of second team.